allisonbzk/Mesa-Turnip-Builder/WINDOWS_BUILD_GUIDE.md

 # Building Mesa/Turnip on Windows with MSYS2 and VS Code

+**This guide is based on a workflow confirmed to work for building Mesa/Turnip on Windows with MSYS2 and VS Code.
+MAY BE PARTIAL!
+Some path exports, python env creation, or other msys2 related stuff may be missing and should be improved upon next install usages.**

-This guide covers all steps and settings needed to build Mesa/Turnip on Windows using MSYS2 and VS Code, based on a workflow that is confirmed to work.
+This guide is aimed to cover all steps and settings needed to build Mesa/Turnip on Windows using MSYS2 and VS Code, based on a workflow that is confirmed to work.

 ## 1. Install MSYS2
 - Download from [https://www.msys2.org/](https://www.msys2.org/)